ICM String Studio in Recital

 Victor began his musical training in Bogotá, Colombia at the National Colombian Conservatory and finished his undergraduate studies at the UMKC Conservatory.
 He was a four-time winner of The Young Performer Competition from the Colombian Republic Bank.
 He has traveled the world several times with orchestras and organizations such as the Colombian Youth Philharmonic, Orchestra of the Americas, Sphinx Organization, Mahler Chamber Orchestra Academy, and Allegro Vivo Music Festival in Austria.
 Currently, Victor is completing his graduate studies at Park ICM, and subs for the KC Symphony, teaches privately and for nonprofits such as String Sprouts and Base Academy of Music.
 Victor is developing outreach performances in Kansas City that include Latin American repertoire for the viola.
 When he is not performing or teaching, Victor spends time with his loved ones and takes long walks with his Dog: Maureen.

-Christian Santos, viola
+Christian Dos Santos, viola

 Christian Santos started his journey playing the Viola in 2012, when he was 13 years old, in São Paulo, Brazil.
 His alma mater was the São Paulo State Music School where he studied with Mariana Costa Gomes and Silvio Catto.
 Now Christian is a student of Peter Chun at the International Center for Music at Park University.
 He performed with several orchestras in the São Paulo State, such as Bauru Municipal Symphonic Orchestra and its Chamber Orchestra, Lins Youth Symphony Orchestra, Brazilian National Symphony Orchestra, and others.
 During his time in the City of Sao